Skip to content

 assemble⚓︎

-Assemble a workspace by initializing subrepos and generating configuration.
+Assemble a workspace by initializing subrepos and generating the configuration.

 What it does: - Initializes the umbrella repository if needed - Discovers all subdirectories containing git repositories - Registers them as git submodules - Preserves existing remote URLs - Creates the Wokfile with all discovered repositories